Things to do at Mont Saint-Michel, France: 2-DAY ITINERARY

 Next to the tourist office you’ll find the King’s Gate (Porte du Roy) gift shop where you can pick up souvenirs, local treats and more.

-Tour de la Liberté (Freedom tower)
+Tour de la Liberté (Freedom Tower)

 Continue east along Grande Rue and past the public toilets to the escarpment that houses the tour de la Liberté, or Freedom tower.
 The views from this rampart out across the bay to the mainland are some of the best on the island and it’s well worth a stop to take in the impressive vista.
 This is an ideal time to stop for a bite to eat and there are cafes, a sandwich shop and a patisserie a few metres away.